Omolade11/Web-Solution-using-WordPress-and-MySQL-/Project.md

 ```
 then, check the status again `sudo systemctl status mysqld`

-Lets test that we can connect from our Web Server to our DB server by using mysql-client
+Let's test that we can connect from our Web Server to our DB server by using mysql-client

 `sudo mysql -u <your db user name> -p -h <DB-Server-Private-IP-address>`